 - Natural sciences manager

-- Biological technician
+- Biological scientist

-- Chemical technician
+- Agricultural technician

-Earning your Bachelor of Science in Biological Sciences opens a door of possibility for a meaningful career path for those passionate about the natural sciences, en Rich text Toggle Actions Text environment and world.
-Students may even choose to advance their education to enter into human-oriented, life and health sciences.
+Earning your biological sciences bachelor degree can open a door of possibility for careers in natural sciences, environment and world.
+You may even choose to advance your education to enter into human-oriented, life and health sciences.

 General Education Requirements